 Connected and autonomous vehicles are considered by the automobile industry and all mobility operators to be a major strategic challenge for the future, and are the subject of massive investment.
 It is a field in which digital technology will play a central role and where Inria has been carrying out cutting-edge research for many years.
 The recognised expertise of the institute - particularly in applied mathematics, software engineering or artificial intelligence - makes it a key partner for companies in the sector.

 Inria can form industry and institutional partnerships with less bureaucracy, organised around an idea or a collaboration: these are called consortia.
 They are flexible structures that define their own operating rules.
 Some examples of current consortia.

 This consortium is in charge of the MUMPS software, a reference solver for sparse linear systems from the world of digital simulation, combining digital robustness, parallelism and a large processing capacity.

 The aim of this consortium is to promote Pharo software and its ecosystem, enable the definition of its road map and provide support to the developers and the user community.

 A middleware for managing inputs/outputs and in-situ display, for applications with heavy file system workload (bottlenecks, crashes, performance fluctuations) running on very large scale multi-core HPC platforms.

 One of the main open source software programs in the field of brain-computer interfaces (BCI) and research in the neurosciences.

 A consortium built around the MUMPS software, a benchmark solver for sparse linear systems derived from the numerical simulation world, combining numerical robustness, parallelism and large processing capacity, while minimising resolution times and consumption of computing resources.
-The consortium was set up by Inria, INPT, CERFACS, ENS Lyon and Bordeaux University and comprises 8 industrial members.

 Technology transfer at inria